 We are happy to announce that also in 2022 we are proud members and supporters of SAC!
 We are members at a leader level and therefore demonstrate industry leadership by driving impact.

-As a associate SAC member, we can collaborate with the largest and most diverse industry network focused on creating transformative change.
+As an associate SAC member, we can collaborate with the largest and most diverse industry network focused on creating transformative change.
 As SAC works on the reduction of environmental and social impacts of products around the world, we share the vision of “a global consumer goods industry that gives more than it takes – to the planet and its people.”

 Here are some reasons for brands to join: